ACTIVITIES & LESSONS

 Step 6: Let the chalk dry for 24 hours or longer.

-4. Five Senses Scavenger Hunt (Grades K—8)
+4. Five senses scavenger hunt (Grades K–8)

 Encourage younger students to go on an outdoor scavenger hunt with a parent or caregiver.
 This also makes a great summer school idea.
 Students can make a list of things that they hear, see, smell, taste, and touch.
-They can keep track of their findings on this Sense Chart.
+They can keep track of their findings on this sense chart.
 Depending on where students go, they may not come across anything that they can taste, but they can think about what animals and insects might eat and imagine what those things taste like.
 Also discuss with students that certain plants and animals shouldn’t be touched.

-Older students can use the same Sense Chart to record their findings, but provide them with a more challenging search list, like the one below.
+Older students can use the same sense chart to record their findings, but provide them with a more challenging search list, like the one below.
 For some background on the science of the human senses, provide parents, caregivers, and older students with this article on how our sensing organs and our brain work to help us perceive the world around us.

 SOUND